 Since its gradual introduction in 2008 and 2009, the Home Office's Points-Based System has replaced the previous range of immigration routes for those seeking to enter the United Kingdom for employment, to invest in the UK, to set up in business or to study in the UK, although many of the criteria which used to be applicable to those routes continue to operate for qualification under the new system.
 With a few exceptions entry under the Points-Based System leads to eligibility to apply for settlement and thereafter for UK nationality.

 The Points-Based System is comprised of five "Tiers" which are as follows:

-- Tier 1 is the only part of the regime which does not require applicants to be sponsored either by an employer or an education provider.
+The only part of the regime which does not require applicants to be sponsored either by an employer or an education provider.
 It has six subcategories: Investor, Entrepreneur, Graduate Entrepreneur, Exceptional Talent, General(closed to new applicants) and Post-Study Work (also closed to new applicants).

-- Tier 5 - which has two subcategories: Tier 5 (Youth Mobility), enabling young people from Australia, Canada, Japan, New Zealand, Monaco and Taiwan to live and work in the UK for a period of two years, and Tier 5 (Temporary Workers), for those sponsored by licensed UK employers to come to the UK on a temporary basis.
+Which has two subcategories: Tier 5 (Youth Mobility), enabling young people from Australia, Canada, Japan, New Zealand, Monaco and Taiwan to live and work in the UK for a period of two years, and Tier 5 (Temporary Workers), for those sponsored by licensed UK employers to come to the UK on a temporary basis.